marmstro4/straw-tracker/Gas/Gas system.md

-**Safety** should try to stick away from flammable gases
+**For the sake of safety should try to stick away from flammable gases**

-Study mixtures He/Ar-Co2 in large then small increments